-Greatest Hits from 1994 was available only at McDonald's outlets in America.
-The promotion, co-sponsored by EMI Records Group North America, and backed by a $20 million national advertising campaign from McDonald's, has sold more than a million copies of Tina Turner’s collection.
-Inside of the CD and cassette was a coupon for discounts on previously released Tina titles.
-A $1 donation from the sale of this record was made to Ronald McDonald Children’s Charities.
-The album includes ten songs from Tina’s previous releases Private Dancer, Break Every Rule, Foreign Affair and her recent hit single I Don’t Wanna Fight.
+Greatest Hits is a compilation album, which was only available during a monthlong promotion at McDonald's outlets in America, co-sponsored by the EMI Records Group North America and backed by a $20 million national advertising campaign.
+Inside of the record was a coupon for discounts on previously released Tina titles.
+A $1 donation from the sale was made to the Ronald McDonald Children’s Charities.
+The album includes ten songs from Tina’s previous releases and sold more than a million copies.

 Design: Norman Moore

 Label: GEMA Special

 The Washington Post - Thursday, October 6, 1994

 The best-selling album in the country last month wasn't anywhere to be found on the Billboard album charts.
 That's because „The Garth Brooks Collection“ was available only at McDonald's.
 While Boyz II Men sold close to 1 million copies in three weeks - the best among Billboard's charted albums - „Collection’" sold more than 3 million copies in three weeks.
 It doesn't hurt that the sale price for the CD was only $5.99, part of a monthlong McDonald's/EMI promotion that also involved Tina Turner, Elton John, Roxette and a hip-hop anthology.